Qarik-Group/concourse-tutorial/docs/basics/task-inputs.md

 drwxr-xr-x    3 root     root          4096 Feb 27 07:23 ..
 ```

+Note that above we used the short-hand form of the execute command in this example, simply **e**, as the action.
+Many commands have shortened single character forms, for example **fly s** is an alias for **fly sync**.

 In the example task `inputs_required.yml` we add a single input:

 ```yaml